 The Corporation's independent registered public accounting firm, Ernst & Young LLP, has audited the effectiveness of the Corporation's internal control over financial reporting as of December 31, 2023, as stated in their report, which is included herein.

-By /s/ John P. Rielly
+By By

-John P. Rielly

-Executive Vice President and

-Chief Financial Officer
+John P. Rielly Executive Vice President and Chief Financial Officer

-By /s/ John B. Hess

-John B. Hess

-Chief Executive Officer
+John B./Hess Chief Executive Officer